Qraft

 Why Colored QR Codes Still Work

 For example, dark navy modules on a white background, or black modules on a light yellow background work fine.
 Brand colors can be freely incorporated as long as contrast rules are followed.
+Companies like Coca-Cola (red) and Starbucks (green) widely use brand-colored QR codes.

 Three Rules to Follow